elizabrock/software-development-curriculum/computer-science/programming/data-structures-and-types/symbols.md

 # Symbols
+A symbol in computer programming is a primitive datatype whose instances have a unique human-readable form.
+Symbols can be used as identifiers.
+In some programming languages, they are called atoms. (wiki)
 ## From the Koans
 * Symbols are an instance of Symbol
 * Symbols can be compared for equality